Please note: this post was written in 2014, so the situation is likely to have changed.

-Entering Bolivia at Copacabana, it´s hard to remember this is a landlocked country.
-Wide enough the horizon is flat in places, with sandy beaches and the occasional seagull, Lake Titicaca is a beautiful concession for the Bolivian people´s stolen coastline.
+Entering Bolivia at Copacabana, it's hard to remember this is a landlocked country.
+Wide enough that the horizon is flat in places, with sandy beaches and the occasional seagull, Lake Titicaca is a beautiful concession for the Bolivian's stolen coastline.

-> Although Copacabana itself is touristy, a beachfront plagued by swan-shaped pedalos, the lake is enormous.
+Although Copacabana itself is touristy, a beachfront plagued by swan-shaped pedalos, the lake is enormous.
 Walk for half an hour in either direction and you´ll be alone in rural Bolivia.

 To the north, pigs and donkeys line the dirt road while indigenous women in colourful shirts work the earth for potatoes.
 With time, energy and the lake on your left, you can walk all the way to the headland and see the outlines of the legendary Islas del Sol and Luna.
 Along the way the countryside swaps between traditional farmland, the lake fringed with reeds and ducks, to severe rocky cliffs and tiny beaches below.